cangeorgecode/Django_Boilerplate_Free/README.md

 1. I have just become a dad and life is hectic.
 I have limited time to support, but I will support whenever I can
 2. Docker is new to me, I have tested it quite thoroughly, but no guarantee it works on your end.
 I am confident in other parts of the code
 3. I am self-taught and I vibe coded half the project.
 Be prepared to get the worst of both worlds.
 I think I did ok in terms of security
+4. It's been tested in WSL2 and Ubuntu 24

 &nbsp;